Optical Power Meter Kits

 500 pW to 5 mW.
 With the filter in the beam path, power detection from 50 nW to 500 mW is possible; however, power levels below 5 mW should be detected without the filter in the beam path for optimal results.
 The filter's position is automatically detected and accounted for by the power meter console.

-Thorlabs offers a recalibration service for these power and energy meter kits, which can be ordered using Item # CAL-PD2 below.
+Thorlabs offers an in-house NIST traceable recalibration service for these power and energy meter kits, which can be ordered using Item # CAL-PD2 below.
 Enter only the Part # and Serial # of the sensor that requires recalibration and include the corresponding console for recalibration during shipment.

 Based on your currency / country selection, your order will ship from Newton, New Jersey